patarleth/tab-completion-json-config/README.md

 ### REMEMBER - you don't run the script, you source it.

-The functions need to be available in your existing shell, so you _source_ the file
+the functions need to be available in your existing shell, so you _source_ the file

 source tab-completion-sample-functions.sh